japila-books/spark-sql-internals/docs/catalyst/QueryPlanner.md

 | Description

 | [[strategies]] `strategies`
-| Collection of link:spark-sql-catalyst-GenericStrategy.adoc[GenericStrategy] planning strategies.
+| Collection of link:catalyst/GenericStrategy.md[GenericStrategy] planning strategies.

 Used exclusively as an extension point in <<plan, plan>>.